Expected Dachshund litter

 Male

 Chloe has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 “The price includes first round vaccinations, deworming, vet health check, socialization from birth and a small blanket that smells like mom and litter mates.”